tahfizhabib/gwfox-css/README.md

 - **Minimal toolbar with button limit:** Supports up to 4 buttons on the left and 4 on the right to maintain balance and simplicity
 - **Bottom-positioned bookmark toolbar:** Keeps the top clean; you can re-enable or reposition if preferred
 - **Light & dark mode support:** Automatically switches based on system settings
-- **Mica effect support on Windows:** Adds modern translucency for better aesthetics
+- **Mica effect support on Windows:** Adds modern translucency for better aesthetics (Windows 11 only)
 - **Custom SVG properties enabled:** Ensures crisp, smooth icons and UI elements
 - **Disables animations and color overrides** that conflict with the theme’s style